Graphic and Digital Designufv.ca/graphic-design

 For general information on tuition and ancillary fees, see the Fees and Other Costs section.
 Please note that all GD designated courses have an alternate tuition rate, reflected in Program-specific fees.
 For more information on the tuition rates for GD courses, please check the Graphic Design webpage.

-In addition to fees, students entering the diploma program are required to purchase an industry standard equipment package comprising of a MacBook Pro laptop and a monthly subscription to Adobe CC (Creative Cloud), at a cost of approximately $3,500.
-Details and specifications for the MacBook Pro will be provided in July.
-Books and additional supplies cost approximately $100 per course.
+In addition to fees, students entering the diploma program are required to purchase an industry standard equipment package comprising of a MacBook Pro laptop at a cost of approximately $2,500 to $3,500.
+Details and specifications for the MacBook Pro will be provided 4 weeks before the program start date.
+Books and additional supplies cost approximately $300 per semester.

 For information on financial assistance, students are encouraged to visit the Financial Aid and Awards office.